yoshinorin/qualtet/docs/_docs/development/index.md

 ## Initialize local DB (with Docker)

-1. run local db with docker
+1. Run the local database with Docker

 ```sh
 $ cd docker